pbsandjay/NESTranslatorGUI/README.md

 Q: Does this utilize undocumented 6502 opcodes?
 A: At the moment, no. I might add it later, but there's not too many licensed games that utilize them.

+Q: What is the numbers and letters before the opcodes?
+A: Those are the location in ROM that those are scraped from.